Using a telescope is not easy. There is a learning curve to it. Also, it can take a decent amount of time to get the hang of a telescope.

 That’s why in this article, I am going to share 35 telescope tips for beginners.
-These tips have helped me a lot when I was starting out.
+These tips helped me a lot when I was starting.
 I do hope they’ll help you out too.

 So, without further ado, let’s get on with the tips!

 Planning is the most important thing when it comes to stargazing.
 With proper planning, the chances of your stargazing success will increase twice as much.